 So far, we have categorized the issues for millimeter wave penetration into millimeter wave introduction areas, millimeter wave compatible base station equipment, millimeter wave implementation terminals, and millimeter wave use cases.
 In a sense, the current situation is thought to be creating a negative chain reaction.
-For example, if there are no use cases that take advantage of the high speed and large capacity unique to millimeter wave, it is not possible for mobile network operators to anticipate the cost-effectiveness of introducing millimeter wave by considering an increase in the number of users/ARPU.
+For example, if there are no use cases that take advantage of the high speed and large capacity unique to millimeter wave, it is not possible for mobile network operators to anticipate the costeffectiveness of introducing millimeter wave by considering an increase in the number of users/ARPU.
 This is one of the reasons why they are reluctant to expand their area.
 The reason why the number of terminals supporting millimeter wave is limited is that the millimeter wave area is limited.
-The reason why millimeter wave specific use cases have not been created is probably that the millimeter wave area is limited and millimeter wave supporting terminals are not widespread.
-Therefore, for the spread of millimeter wave, it is necessary to solve all the above three issues and make it a positive chain reaction.
+The reason why millimeter wave specific use cases have not been created is probably that the millimeter wave area is limited and millimeter wave, it is necessary to solve all the above three issues and make it a positive chain reaction(Fig. 3-3).